Quiver semi-invariants and SAGBI bases: Straightening laws

 \begin{mydef} A pair of linked tableaux is \emph{semi-standard} if each tableau in $\underline{T}^\pm$ is semi-standard; i.e. it is strictly increasing along the columns and weakly increasing along the rows.

-A pair of linked tableaux is \emph{weakly} semi-standard if, for each tableau in $\underline{T}^\pm$, the first digits of the labels are weakly increasing along columns and weakly increasing along the rows. \end{mydef} \begin{eg} Both tableaux below are weakly semi-standard, while only the second tableau is semi-standard.
+A pair of linked tableaux is \emph{weakly} semi-standard if, for each tableau in $\underline{T}^\pm$, the first digits of the labels are weakly increasing along columns and weakly increasing along the rows.

+We say a semi-invariant $f_{\underline{T}^\pm}$ is \emph{(weakly) semi-standard} if $\underline{T}^\pm$ is a (weakly) semi-standard pair of linked tableaux. \end{mydef} \begin{eg} Both tableaux below are weakly semi-standard, while only the second tableau is semi-standard.

-\end{eg} \begin{thm} Weakly semi-standard quiver semi-invariants generate the semi-invariant ring of a quiver moduli space. \end{thm} \begin{proof} Suppose we have a quiver semi-invariant corresponding to a pair of linked tableaux $\underline{T}^\pm$ that is not semi-standard.
-We can use the straightening laws on the target vertices to write it as a linear combination of linked tableaux whose source vertices are all semi-standard.
+\end{eg} \begin{thm} Let $(Q,\br)$ be an acyclic quiver and dimension vector.
+Then weakly semi-standard quiver semi-invariants span $\SI(Q,\br)$. \end{thm} \begin{proof} Suppose we have a quiver semi-invariant corresponding to a pair of linked tableaux $\underline{T}^\pm$ that is not semi-standard.
+We can use the straightening laws on the target vertices to write it as a linear combination of linked tableaux whose target tableaux are all semi-standard.
 We can therefore assume that the target tableaux are all semi-standard.
-If one of the source tableau is not semi-standard, we can again use the straightening laws to re-write it as a sum of semi-standard tableaux -- however, in doing so we may have changed the labels of $\underline{T}^-$, so that we can no longer assert that they are semi-standard.
-Nevertheless, since the changes are all in the second digit of the labels, the tableaux remain weakly semi-standard. \end{proof}
+If one of the source tableau is not semi-standard, we can again use the straightening laws to re-write it as a sum of semi-standard tableaux -- however, in doing so we may have changed the labels of $\underline{T}^+$, so that we can no longer assert that they are semi-standard.
+Nevertheless, since the changes are all in the second digit of the labels, the tableaux remain weakly semi-standard. \end{proof} \begin{rem} The proof of the theorem in fact shows something slightly stronger: to obtain a generating set for $\SI(Q,\br)$, we only need to consider pairs of linked tableaux $\underline{T}^\pm$ where $\underline{T}^+$ is semi-standard and $\underline{T^-}$ is weakly semi-standard. \end{rem} \begin{eg} Continuing Example \ref{eg:semiinv2}, we can now write $f_{\underline{U}^\pm}$ and $f_{\underline{V}^\pm}$ as a sum of weakly semi-standard tableaux.
+For example, for $U^\pm$, note that by noting that